このページの本文へ

 Averages of overtime work hours and total hours worked

-(actual figures for union members/2019 to 2021)
+(actual figures for union members)

 Average monthly hours of overtime work